Little Black River (Current River tributary)

 The Little Black River is a stream in Ripley and Butler counties in southeast Missouri and Clay and Randolph counties of northeast Arkansas.
 It is a tributary to the Current River.

-The stream headwaters arise at in Ripley County, Missouri, at the confluence of the North and South Prongs just west of the Greenville Ford Public Access Area and Missouri Route K. The stream flows to the southeast passing through the Mudpuppy Conservation Area and enters Butler County two miles north-northwest of the community of Faidealing.
+The stream headwaters arise at in Ripley County, Missouri, at the confluence of the North and South Prongs just west of the Greenville Ford Public Access Area and Missouri Route K. The stream flows to the southeast passing through the Mudpuppy Conservation Area and enters Butler County 2 miles north-northwest of the community of Fairdealing.
 The stream flows south for about 2.5 miles and turns southwest re-entering Ripley County.
-It flows through the southeast corner of Ripley County and crosses the Missouri-Arkansas border one mile west of the community of Sinsabaugh, Missouri.
+It flows through the southeast corner of Ripley County and crosses the Missouri-Arkansas border 1 mile west of the community of Sinsabaugh, Missouri.